Conversion Rate Optimisation UK: Why Your Website Gets Visitors But No Enquiries

 Not all conversion improvements deliver equal returns.
 Fixing a secondary sidebar element that 12% of visitors see will deliver less impact than fixing the headline that every visitor reads.
 The priority hierarchy for CRO work is determined by traffic exposure multiplied by conversion impact.

 Fix in this order.
 First, mobile load speed.
-A one-second delay in mobile load time reduces conversions by up to 20%, according to Google's own mobile performance research.
+In our experience, a one-second delay in mobile load time consistently reduces conversions.
 This is the highest-use technical fix available to most UK websites because it affects every visitor on every page simultaneously.
 Run your site through Google PageSpeed Insights and address the critical issues before touching anything else.

 Second, above-the-fold content on your highest-traffic landing pages.
 The content visible before a visitor scrolls is the content that determines whether they stay.
 Nielsen Norman Group's eye-tracking research confirms that 57% of total viewing time is spent in the above-the-fold area.
 Your headline must state what you do, who you do it for, and why you are the right choice, in plain language, before the visitor scrolls.